Jean-Christophe Rufin: Human rights activism

-Dr. Jean-Christophe Rufin was appointed President of the Sanofi Espoir Corporate Foundation on September 18, 2020.
+Dr. Jean-Christophe Rufin was appointed President of the Sanofi Espoir Corporate Foundation on 18 September 2020.

-Report on racism and anti-Semitism
+Report on racism and antisemitism

-In 2003, Rufin was commissioned by French Interior Minister Dominique de Villepin to write an in-depth report on the upsurge of anti-Semitism in France.
-He presented the final report on October 19, 2004.
+In 2003, Rufin was commissioned by French Interior Minister Dominique de Villepin to write an in-depth report on the upsurge of antisemitism in France.
+He presented the final report on 19 October 2004.

 The "Rufin report" (as it later became known), as described by the US State Department, concluded the following: